 Please note that this is a rough guide only for future years as it changes from year to year depending on the applications each university receives, and that some universities will also have additional selection criteria to gain entry.

 If you don’t gain entry directly following high school, some universities will allow you to transfer into their undergraduate occupational therapy degree following a year in one of their other undergraduate degrees – for example a science degree.
 This will be dependent on your Grade Point Average in your first-year subjects and could also involve other admission requirements.
-You ATAR / OP may also be considered.
+Your ATAR may also be considered.
 Please speak with an admissions officer at the universities you are considering applying for to see if this pathway may be available to you.

 Postgraduate entry into occupational therapy